Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

 We next examine the impact of changes in Segue 2's DM density profile on the velocity distribution of CPS stars.
-We plot KDEs of the proper motion distributions of stars near the impact location ($\phi_1 \in (10^\circ,30^\circ)$) for the observed CPS and the synthetic streams perturbed by our Seg2-2P, Seg2-3P, and Seg2-3H Segue 2 models (those shown in Figure \ref{fig:m_profs}) in Figure \ref{fig:vDists}.
-In this figure, the proper motions of the synthetic stream stars are shown with respect to the orbit template used to generate the synthetic stream, while the observed proper motions are shown with respect to the \texttt{Cetus-Palca-T21} track.
-The $5\times10^9\,M_\odot$ Plummer model for Segue 2 has the largest effect on the velocity distributions, broadening the tails and shifting the peak of the distribution up (down) by about 0.2 mas/yr in $\mu_{\phi_1}$ ($\mu_{\phi_2}$).
-This shifting of the proper motion distributions suggests that a sufficiently massive Segue 2 may be capable of creating a track / velocity misalignment near the impact, as has been seen in other streams due to the LMC \citep[e.g.][]{erkal_modelling_2018, koposov_piercing_2019, erkal_total_2019, ji_kinematics_2021, shipp_measuring_2021, vasiliev_tango_2021, koposov_s_2023}.
+We plot KDEs of the proper motion distributions of stars in the Impact Region ($20^\circ < \phi_1 < 40^\circ$) for the synthetic streams perturbed by our Seg2-2P, Seg2-3P, and Seg2-3H Segue 2 models (those shown in Figure \ref{fig:m_profs}) in Figure \ref{fig:vDists}.
+In this figure, the proper motions of the synthetic stream stars are shown with respect to the orbit template used to generate the synthetic stream.
+The $5\times10^9\,M_\odot$ Plummer model for Segue 2 has the largest effect on the velocity distributions, broadening the tails and shifting the peak of the distribution up (down) by about 0.2 mas yr$^{-1}$ in $\mu_{\phi_1}$ ($\mu_{\phi_2}$).
+This shifting of the proper motion distributions suggests that a sufficiently massive Segue 2 may be capable of creating a track / velocity misalignment near the impact, as has been seen in other streams due to the LMC \citep[e.g.,][]{erkal_modelling_2018, erkal_total_2019, koposov_piercing_2019, koposov_s5_2023, ji_kinematics_2021, shipp_measuring_2021, vasiliev_tango_2021}.

-The $5\times10^9\,M_\odot$ Hernquist and $10^9\,M_\odot$ Plummer models for Segue 2 do not affect the distributions as strongly, creating shoulders instead of shifting the entire distribution.
-For example, both of these models create a shoulder near $\mu_{\phi_2} \sim -0.3$ in the Tracer Orbit synthetic streams, which is also seen in the observed CPS.
-For the Fit Orbit synthetic streams (for which Segue 2's impact parameter is smaller), the $5\times10^9\,M_\odot$ Hernquist Segue 2 creates slight shoulders in the distributions around $\mu_{\phi_2} \sim -0.3$ and $\mu_{\phi_1} \sim 0.2$, while the $10^9\,M_\odot$ Plummer Segue 2 does not.
-To summarize, the velocity distribution of stars near the flyby location is mildly sensitive to the extended mass distribution of Segue 2, which could help break the degeneracy in stream heating between a $10^9\,M_\odot$ Plummer and $5\times10^9\,M_\odot$ Hernquist profile.
-Breaking this degeneracy would provide insight on both the level of tidal stripping experienced by Segue 2 and whether DM cores can form in the absence of strong supernova feedback.
+The $5\times10^9\,M_\odot$ Hernquist and $10^9\,M_\odot$ Plummer models for Segue 2 do not affect the distributions as strongly, creating shoulders or double peaks instead of shifting the entire distribution.
+For example, both of these models create a shoulder near $\mu_{\phi_1} \sim 0.2$ in the Tracer Orbit synthetic streams.
+For the Fit Orbit synthetic streams (for which Segue 2's impact parameter is smaller), the $5\times10^9\,M_\odot$ Hernquist Segue 2 creates a slight shoulder around $\mu_{\phi_2} \sim -0.3$ and a second peak in $\mu_{\phi_1}$ near $\sim 0.2$ mas yr$^{-1}$, while the $10^9\,M_\odot$ Plummer Segue 2 does not.